Nice Carnival Guide, France

 Note that parking in this area is very difficult to find and expensive even at the best of times and Carnaval is the worst of times.
 Forget about street parking, that would be like winning the lottery.

-If you insist on driving here you will have to navigate to the underground garage, not a problem on a non-parade day but practically impossible on an afternoon parade day.
-This is especially difficult during Bataille de Fleurs as the parade stretches into Quai des États-Unis where one Vielle Ville parking entry is.
+If you insist on driving here you will have to navigate to an underground garage, not a problem on a non-parade day but practically impossible on an afternoon parade day.
+This is especially difficult during Bataille de Fleurs as the parade will block at least one Vielle Ville parking entrance.
 The core area of Nice has six sizeable car parks that will cost over €25 per day if you can get there and find a space.

 If you really must drive then it’s best leave your car in a park elsewhere, such as one of the out-of-centre parks near a tram stop.
 Check on a Nice Google Map.

-If an event is cancelled due to rain refunds will be given or tickets exchanged for another event, if there is space available.
+If an event is cancelled due to rain refunds are given or tickets exchanged for another event if there is space available.

 Weather at this time is generally a bit chilly so if the sky is blue a jacket will be needed by most.